Chart Color Schemes

 Smithfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Smithfield, as per the latest Census evaluation, 91.3% of dwellings were houses with the remaining 8.7% comprising semi-detached homes, apartments, and other types.
-This differs from Non-Metro Qld's figures of 80.8% houses and 19.2% other dwellings.
-Home ownership in Smithfield stood at 23.3%, with mortgaged dwellings at 43.7% and rented ones at 33.0%.
-The median monthly mortgage repayment was $1,755, exceeding Non-Metro Qld's average of $1,733.
-Weekly rent in Smithfield was recorded at $420, compared to Non-Metro Qld's $390.
+Smithfield's dwelling structure, as per the latest Census, was 91.3% houses and 8.7% other dwellings.
+Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
+Home ownership in Smithfield was at 23.3%, with mortgaged dwellings at 43.7% and rented ones at 33.0%.
+The median monthly mortgage repayment was $1,755, above Non-Metro Qld's average of $1,733.
+Median weekly rent in Smithfield was $420, compared to Non-Metro Qld's $390.
 Nationally, Smithfield's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $420 versus the national figure of $375.

 Frequently Asked Questions - Housing